Vibe:

 Thoughts:

 Growing up, I watched more rom coms than I can possibly count.
 I remember visiting my cousin Nikki when I was in elementary school during her college's "little sibs" weekend.
-We went to see "She's All That" in theaters and although we found the makeover scene ridiculous, I'm pretty sure we both cried when Laney Boggs walked down the steps to "Kiss Me."
+We went to see "She's All That" (Iscove, 1999) in theaters and although we found the makeover scene ridiculous, I'm pretty sure we both cried when Laney Boggs walked down the steps to Sixpence None the Richer's "Kiss Me."

-When I was in high school, my mom and I watched "27 dresses" every single time it was available on TV (which in Western PA, was more often than not).
+When I was in high school, my mom and I watched "27 Dresses" (Fletcher, 2008) every single time it was available on TV (which in Western PA, was more often than not).
 It's the best Katherine Heigl movie and anyone who says otherwise has been sniffing glue.
 The drunken rendition of "Bennie and the Jets" gets me every fucking time.
 She's got electric boobs?!
 Classic.

 Even as an adult, I still love these movies and have a special fondness for their idiocy.
 I wish I could remember when my feelings shifted from "awww" to "wow, this is monumentally dumb, but I can't stop watching."
 It was probably around the time I started reading feminist theory and immersing myself in Varda and other fucked up weirdos who felt more akin to my spirit than the ideal woman, usually written into existence by a man.
 While it's tempting to trash these movies and write them off as sentimental garbage, doing so would be an oversimplification because despite my current evolved status, I still find them appealing.
 What's up with that?

 Sankey comes from a similar place and uses this documentary as a way to organize her thoughts about what exactly makes romantic comedies both appealing and problematic.
-I first saw this movie at SXSW and a few months after watching, honestly couldn't remember a) why it worked so well or b) how it was organized.
-It's a film comprised solely of clips that features commentary from people who are never properly introduced.
+I first saw this movie at SXSW and a few months after watching, I honestly couldn't remember a) why it worked so well or b) how it was organized.
+It's made solely from clips of other films that features commentary from people who are never properly introduced.
 If someone described it to me, I would be highly skeptical of its quality.
 When I saw it again last weekend at the Nevertheless Film Festival, I paid closer attention in hopes of better articulating my admiration.

 In a post-screening Q&A in Austin, someone asked Sankey why she never introduced the film's commentators.
 She replied (and I'm loosely paraphrasing) that the film was made on a shoestring budget and it wasn't feasible to shoot traditional talking head interviews.
 This decision works in her favor because it allows the viewer to live in an uninterrupted rom com world for the duration of the movie.
 We are bombarded with images of people kissing, running after each other in the rain, and declaring their undying love.
 Imagine these beautifully edited scenes interrupted by boring shots of normal people, who are tasked with dissecting their issues.
 It wouldn't have worked nearly as well as the unobtrusive voiceover commentary.